|

 accommodate dietary restrictions like Vegetarian preferences, or food

-allergies as long as we have that information by March 15.
+allergies as long as we have that information in advance.
 After that,

 we cannot guarantee that they can meet your needs.
 Please get any food